dwuu10/FinalProject_Beans/README.md

 - 6 different kinds of random events that further modify bean prices

-- Customizible starting settings (changing starting cash and turn limit)
+- Customizable starting settings (changing starting cash and turn limit)

 - Saving and loading to and from .txt files